Economic Impact Reports on Recycling

 Statewide Waste Characterization Study, 2005

-Georgia Recycling Coalition, Company Profiles
+Georgia Recycling Coalition, Made in Georgia

 Kentucky

-Recycling Industry Economic Profile in KY, 2008
+Recycling Industry Economic Profile KY 2008

 Mississippi